tap349/tap349.github.io/_posts/2018-12-19-elixir-flow.md

 max_demand vs. number of stages
 -------------------------------

-it's important to note that `max_demand` items constitute a single batch and are sent to the same stage: producer sends the first `max_demand` events to the 1st stage, the next `max_demand` events - to the 2nd stage and so on.
+it's important to note that `max_demand` items constitute a single batch, batch items are always sent to the same stage one by one. that is producer sends the first `max_demand` events to the 1st stage, the next `max_demand` events - to the 2nd stage and so on.

 if there remains less than `max_demand` events in enumerable, they are sent to the next stage. if there are any unused stages left, they remain idle for